 4.2.16.
 The Contractor shall furnish the Customer, at the latter’s request, about preparations and methods proposed by the Contractor for the provision of the Services.
 Any significant changes in such preparations and methods shall be notified to the Customer in advance;

 4.2.17.
 Obtain any permits and licences required for the provision of the Services.
+This permits and licenses do not account for entering third party property

 5. PERFORMANCE SECURITY